 Permanent Record – Mary H.K.
 Choi

 I really enjoyed Choi’s first novel, Emergency Contact, so I figured I would like this one as well.
 However, I found myself getting a little bored while reading it.
 I wasn’t all that invested in Pablo’s story nor did I care too much for him.
 He was a bit funny in his narration, but just in general, I found myself skimming and trying to see how much longer before the chapter was over.
 I’m not 100% sure why I didn’t get into this story, but maybe the timing was just off?
-There is a chance I’ll try to read this book again, but not anytime soon.
+I’ve tried to read this one twice and it’s just a “no” from me.

 Down and Across – Arvin Ahmadi